sonaldesai23/DSA-Python/README.md

 # DSA-Python
-Data Structures and Algorithms using Python.
+This repo includes the core-Python concepts and  Data Structures and Algorithms using Python.